-Technology Absorption:
+B. Technology Absorption:

-The efforts made towards technology absorption During the year, the Company has successfully implemented an in-house regulatory management software which has enabled digitalization of regulatory operations such as product registrations to ensure end-to-end management of regulatory function and data security.
+During the year, the Company has successfully implemented an in-house regulatory management software which has enabled digitalization of regulatory operations such as product registrations to ensure end-to-end management of regulatory function and data security.
 The complete product registration process is monitored at every stage through this software.
-The benefits derived like product improvement, cost reduction, product development or import substitution The in-house regulatory management software has streamlined the process of product registrations and has also helped in achieving operational excellence.
-Imported technology Nil Expenditure incurred on Research & Development Nil
+The in-house regulatory management software has streamlined the process of product registrations and has also helped in achieving operational excellence.
+Nil Nil